 - App Automation is possible by using appium

-- It enables to evaluate cross-platform mobile apps without recompiling the code
+- It enables to evaluate of cross-platform mobile apps without recompiling the code.

 - It supports simulators, emulators and real devices simultaneously